LynxarA-Coding/Palworld-Server-Creator/README.md

 - Wait until it installs fully
 - Edit the Config the program opens
 - Start the Server

+## It installs SteamCMD - What is it? 🛠️
+SteamCMD is a command-line tool developed by Valve (those who made Steam) that allows users to install and update various apps, including game servers like Palworld.
+The Palworld Server Creator App utilizes SteamCMD under the hood to simplify the server setup process.

 ## 🛠️ Updates and Maintenance
 To update the Palworld server, you need to save the `Pal\Saved` folder